ayushj-18/keyboard/JOURNAL.md

 # Day 5: June 16th, 2025 (from midnight)

 ## Time Spent: 2h
-It's currently 2am or so But I have made an entire BOM, Got all my CAD Files here, double checked my firmware & I don't think I can't do much if I messed up my PCB :sob:.
-Fingers are crossed if I didn't mess up anything.
-I really wanna start my 3rd project soon which will take so long to research.
-I am aware that I don't have capacitators for my rgb light setup, but it won't be an issue.
-My brightness wouldn't be set to too high.
-Idk if I should have any pictures here because all I did was the BOM and doomscrolled a bit in between. (only worked on it 12am-2am). no journal picture :sob:
+It's currently 2am or so But I have made an entire BOM, Got all my CAD Files here, double checked my firmware & I don't think I can't do much if I messed up my PCB.
+Fingers are crossed if I didn't mess up anything (only worked on it 12am-2am). no journal picture.

 # Day 6: June 17th, 2025

 ## Time Spent: 5h
 Since it's still getting reviewed, I decided to completely redesign my rgb part of the pcb, recommeneded by @Kai Pereira.
 He said to add capacitators after each rgb.
 I decided to do that which took the majority of the day and alot of frustration.
-I also had a really bad time rewiring everything, but I completed this and slept peacefully. ofc this took 10 hours (extended till tmrw).
-Journal pic got lost :(
+I also had a really bad time rewiring everything, but I completed this and slept peacefully. ofc this took 5 hours.

 # Day 7: June 18th, 2025

 ## Time spent: 2h+2h+1h
-Still didn't get reviewed, I decided to also polish the CAD in the hope of 1 extra point.
-Working on it, might take a bit of my sanity but atleast my onshape is better than KiCAD.
 Forgot to mention this before but I switched my RP2040 stamp to a RP2035 stamp because RP2040 stamps aren't available in the market.

 Ok I went crazy on polishing the CAD and I decided to add some art!
-My 2 favourite albums, well not really I have one more, "Alone At Prom" but I couldn't generate a good enough silkscreen art for it :( . <br>
+My 2 favourite albums, well not really I have one more, "Alone At Prom" but I couldn't generate a good enough silkscreen art for it. <br>
 ![Day 7 pic](https://github.com/ayushj-18/procastinateboard/blob/main/screenshots/readme-ss/3DFrontviewPCB.png)

 # Day 8: June 19th, 2025